-Spring dance, leaping forward with new works, fresh ideas and favorites
+Perspective | Spring dance, leaping forward with new works, fresh ideas and favorites

 ‘Reframing the Narrative’

 Black ballet dancers will be celebrated in a six-day series at the Kennedy Center called “Reframing the Narrative,” which includes performances by Dance Theatre of Harlem, Ballethnic Dance Company, out of East Point, Ga., and Memphis’s Collage Dance Collective, along with other Black-identifying ballet dancers from across the country.
-The series is curated by Theresa Ruth Howard, formerly of Dance Theatre of Harlem and Armitage Gone Dance and the founder of the Memoirs of Blacks in Ballet website.
+The series is curated by Theresa Ruth Howard, formerly of Dance Theatre of Harlem and Armitage Gone Dance and the founder of the Memoirs of Blacks in Ballet website, and Denise Saunders Thompson, president and chief executive of the International Association of Blacks in Dance.

 Reframing the Narrative June 14-19 at the Kennedy Center Opera House, kennedy-center.org.